justin-m-johnson/homelab/README.md

  - Automation through SOAR solution?
 	 - The Hive?
  - (Much later) Add Domain Controller, connect to Azure, implement further with Intune for compliance?
+ - (Much much later) - Implement AI into the mix to fully automate everything??